suveerprithipal/spring_properties_and_profiles/README.md

  Lastly, we want to specify which profile spring should use when running.
  To do this, we will add a VM Option to the Run Configuration.

- I ran my 2 tests abgove individually.
+ I ran my 2 tests above individually.
 This create a run configuration for me automatically.
  I then go to edit these configs.

  localTest Run config: